-Ms. Kotagal represents a class of approximately 44,000 female sales employees nationwide in a Title VII and Equal Pay Act case against one of the nation’s largest jewelry chains in Jock, et al. v Sterling Jewelers Inc. Her clients have alleged a pattern of sex discrimination in compensation and promotions.
+Ms. Kotagal is also currently representing a class of approximately 69,000 female sales employees nationwide in a Title VII and Equal Pay Act case against one of the nation’s largest jewelry chains in Jock, et al. v Sterling Jewelers Inc. Her clients have alleged a pattern of sex discrimination in compensation and promotions.
 This case presents cutting-edge issues regarding the certification of nationwide classes and litigating in arbitration.
 Ms. Kotagal also represents transgender beneficiaries of federal health insurance who have challenged the denial of transition-related care as discriminatory.

-- U.S. Postal Service Disabled Veterans Litigation: Ms. Kotagal represented a class of disabled veteran applicants in Hill, et. al v.
-Donohue, United States Postal Service, alleging illegal pre-offer medical inquiries during the application process against the United States Postal Service.
-The case, which settled for $9.58 million, resulted in USPS’s agreement implement changes in its practices to prevent similar violations in the future.
+- Hill, et. al v.
+Donohue, United States Postal Service: Ms. Kotagal represented a class of disabled veteran job applicants, who alleged the U.S. Postal Service illegally required pre-offer medical inquiries during their application process.
+The case, which settled for $9.58 million, resulted in USPS’s agreeing to implement changes in its practices to prevent similar violations in the future.

-- Pilgrim’s Pride Corporation: Ms. Kotagal represented 8,000 workers in 11 states in a wage and hour lawsuit in Aaron v.
-Pilgrim’s Pride Corp., seeking redress for unpaid overtime.
+- Aaron v.
+Pilgrim’s Pride Corp.: Ms. Kotagal represented 8,000 workers in 11 states in a wage and hour lawsuit, in which the workers sought redress for unpaid overtime.
 The $10 million settlement allowed class members to recover about 85% of the back pay owed them.

-- Nurse Wages Matters: Cohen Milstein represented nurses in an antitrust case in a case contending that hospitals conspired to suppress and fix wages of nurses.
+- Nurse Wages Matters: Cohen Milstein represented nurses in an antitrust case, contending that hospitals conspired to suppress and fix wages of nurses.

-Ms. Kotagal is a member of the Center for Worklife Law’s Working Group on Pregnancy Accommodation of the National Employment Lawyers Association (NELA).
-She is also the co-author of "Innovation, Economics and the Law: The Health Care Industry’s Exposure to Antitrust Liability," published by the ABA Antitrust Law Section in 2007.
+Ms. Kotagal has also served as a member of the Center for Worklife Law’s Working Group on Pregnancy Accommodation and is a member of the National Employment Lawyers Association (NELA).

-Ms. Kotagal brings to her litigation practice her experience as an organizer, having previously served as field organizer with Green Corps, an Assistant National Field Director of the United States Public Interest Research Group, and as an advisor to a Congressional candidate in 2006.
+Ms. Kotagal brings to her litigation practice her experience as an organizer, having previously served as field organizer with Green Corps, a field director with the U.S. Public Interest Research Group, and as an advisor to a Congressional candidate in 2006.
 Ms. Kotagal also served as an honorary chair of the National Finance Committee of Young Lawyers for Obama in 2008.

 While in law school, Ms. Kotagal served as law clerk in the Chambers of the Honorable J. Curtis Joyner, Eastern District of Pennsylvania.
 She served as an Articles Editor of the University of Pennsylvania Law Review.